Department of Philosophy

 What can I do with a philosophy degree?

 Philosophy ought to be studied and valued for its own sake.
-And, indeed, that is why most students study it—they want to learn how to respond intelligently to philosophical problems.
-Of course, students are also concerned about what a degree in philosophy might prepare them for in addition to a career as a university professor.
+And, indeed, that is why most students study it—they want to engate intelligently with philosophical problems.
+Students are also concerned about what a degree in philosophy might prepare them for in addition to a career as a university professor.
 Some years ago, the magazine The Economist noted that Philosophy students “do better in examinations for business and management schools than anybody except mathematicians—better even than those who study economics, business or other vocational subjects.”
 It observed that philosophy students routinely outperform students from other disciplines on admission tests to professional and graduate schools.
 Certainly, given the emphasis in philosophy on argument and analysis, there is no better preparation for a career in law.
 And since philosophy places a premium on precision of thought and expression, it provides an excellent background for careers in journalism, publishing, and policy analysis.
 In the American Philosophical Association’s publication A Non-Academic Career?, philosophy graduates attest to the indispensable value of their education to their careers in research and planning, technical services, management, and medicine.
 Career prospects aside, philosophy also provides a good grounding for adulthood and citizenship, since it contributes so significantly to the development of inquisitive and independent minds.

 What would my opportunities be as a philosophy student?